 Creating a click test section

-- Upload a design to test
+Upload a design to your test.

-Click Test results
+Click test results

-Results include a click map to show where participants clicked.
+Your results will include a click map to show where participants clicked.
 This data can also be viewed as a heat map.

 What type of file can you upload?